krille-chan/flutter-matrix-webrtc-example/README.md

 - Persistent storage (You decide if you like [Hive](https://pub.dev/packages/hive), [SQFlite](https://pub.dev/packages/sqflite) or [Isar](https://pub.dev/packages/isar))
 - Routing (While the template comes with basic Navigator 1 routing)

+And what will be the outcome?

+- 🌱 Longer lasting code as you only rely on Flutter itself
+- 💆 Less migrations to other state management frameworks
+- 🌤️ Lightweight code which is easy to understand for all Flutter developers
+- 🎆 You will finally be free from the *"Latest fancy framework, why haven't you already migrated yet?"*

 ### 🏛️ Architecture

 ```